Observation of long-range orbital transport and giant orbital torque

-The ferromagnet (FM) and nonmagnet (NM) layers in the FM($t_\mathrm{FM}$)/NM($t_\mathrm{NM}$) and NM($t_\mathrm{NM}$)/FM($t_\mathrm{FM}$) structures ($\mathrm{FM}=\mathrm{Ni}$ or Ni$_{81}$Fe$_{19}$, $\mathrm{NM}=\mathrm{Ti}$ or W) were fabricated on SiO$_2$ substrates by radio frequency (RF) magnetron sputtering under 6N-purity-Ar atmosphere.
+\textbf{Devices.} The ferromagnet (FM) and nonmagnet (NM) layers in the FM($t_\mathrm{FM}$)/NM($t_\mathrm{NM}$) and NM($t_\mathrm{NM}$)/FM($t_\mathrm{FM}$) structures ($\mathrm{FM}=\mathrm{Ni}$ or Ni$_{81}$Fe$_{19}$, $\mathrm{NM}=\mathrm{Ti}$ or W) were fabricated on SiO$_2$ substrates by radio frequency (RF) magnetron sputtering under 6N-purity-Ar atmosphere.
 Here, $t_\mathrm{FM}$ and $t_\mathrm{NM}$ represent the thickness of the FM and NM layers, respectively.
 The surface of the films was covered by 4-nm-thick SiO$_2$.
 Prior to the film deposition, Ti was sputtered in the chamber (at least 5 min, 0.4~Pa, 120~W) to reduce residual hydrogen and oxygen contents.
 The resulting base pressure in the chamber was better than $5.0\times 10^{-7}~\text{Pa}$.
 We used a linear shutter, moving at a constant speed ($<0.05$~mm/s), during the sputtering to vary the thickness of the film in each substrate.
 All sputtering process was performed at room temperature.
-The characterizations of the materials are described in Supplementary Notes 9 and 10.
+The materials characterization is described in Supplementary Notes 13-16.
 The resistivity of the FM layer, measured using the four-probe method, is 17.6~$\rm{\mu\Omega cm}$ for Ni and 41.4~$\rm{\mu\Omega cm}$ for Ni$_{81}$Fe$_{19}$.
+Since the self-induced torque is non-negligible only when the FM layer is much thicker than the exchange length~\cite{WangASOT}, we have chosen the thicknesses of the Ni and Ni$_{81}$Fe$_{19}$ layers so that we can neglect the self-induced torque; the thicknesses of the Ni and Ni$_{81}$Fe$_{19}$ layers are thinner than the exchange length in all the devices used in this study, except for the experiment in Fig.~\ref{fig2}d.

 For the spin-torque ferromagnetic resonance (ST-FMR) measurement, the films were patterned into rectangular strips with a width of 10~$\mu$m and a length of 150~$\mu$m by conventional photolithography followed by Ar milling.
 On the edges of the strip, Au(200~nm)/Ti(2~nm) electrodes were deposited by the sputtering and patterned by the photolithography and lift-off technique to form a ground-signal-ground (GSG) contact that guides an RF current into the device.